Owner’s Equity: Meaning

 In simple terms, the definition of owner’s equity can be stated as “A part of the total value of a company’s assets which is claimable by the owners (in case of sole proprietorship and partnership firm) and by the shareholders (in the case of a company)”.
-However, in the latter case, it is better known as stockholders’ equity or shareholders equity.
+However, it is better known as stockholders’ equity or shareholders’ equity in the latter case.

 Numerous accounting equations can be used to define the term in a better way.
 Here are some of them: